puppetlabs/puppetlabs-docker/README.md

     image => 'redis:latest',
     publish => '6379:639',
     replicas => '5',
+    mounts => ['type=bind,source=/etc/my-redis.conf,target=/etc/redis/redis.conf,readonly'],
-    extra_params => ['--update-delay 1m', '--restart-window 30s']
+    extra_params => ['--update-delay 1m', '--restart-window 30s'],
   }
 ```

 To base the service off an image, include the `image` parameter and include the `publish` parameter to expose the service ports.
 To set the amount of containers running in the service, include the `replicas` parameter.
+To attach one or multiple filesystems to the service, use the `mounts` parameter.
 For information regarding the `extra_params` parameter, see `docker service create --help`.

 To update the service, add the following code to the manifest file: